-Associate Dean of Global Initiatives, Director of The Walter Commons for Global Study and Engagement, Professor of Chinese
+Dean of Strategic and Global Initiatives, Director of The Walter Commons for Global Study and Engagement, Professor of Chinese

 A scholar of modern Chinese literature, Amy Dooling has published books on 20th century women’s writing and feminist literary culture.
 As Associate Dean of Global Initiatives, Dooling works with offices and individuals across campus to coordinate the College’s global education efforts.